bxiang17/Stealth-Game-2.0/README.md

 # Stealth Game 2.0

-A 3D stealth game built with Unity, featuring guard patrols, basic player movement mechanics, and interactive environments.
+A 3D stealth game built with Unity featuring guard patrols, basic player movement mechanics, and an interactive environment.

 ## Table of Contents